Ben Cardin: Elections

-In October 2018, Cardin cosponsored, together with Chris Van Hollen and Susan Collins, a bipartisan bill that if passed would block "any persons from foreign adversaries from owning or having control over vendors administering U.S. elections."
-Protect Our Elections Act would make companies involved in administering elections reveal foreign owners, and informing local, state and federal authorities if said ownership changes.
+In October 2018, Cardin, along with Senators Chris Van Hollen and Susan Collins, cosponsored a bipartisan bill that if passed would block "any persons from foreign adversaries from owning or having control over vendors administering U.S. elections."
+The Protect Our Elections Act would make companies involved in administering elections reveal foreign owners, and informing local, state and federal authorities if said ownership changes.
 Companies failing to comply would face fines of $100,000.

 Equal Rights Amendment

 Cardin has sponsored legislation in support of the Equal Rights Amendment.

 Gun control

-Cardin has an "F" rating from the NRA Political Victory Fund.
+Cardin has an "F" grade from the NRA Political Victory Fund (NRA-PVF).

 In 2013, he co-sponsored the Large Capacity Ammunition Feeding Device Act in an effort to ban large-capacity ammunition.

 In response to the Orlando nightclub shooting, Cardin questioned the legality of military style assault weapons stating that "in my observations in Maryland, I don't know too many people who need to have that type of weapon in order to do hunting in my state or to keep themselves safe."

 Cardin opposed the 2016 sale of approximately 26,000 assault rifles to the national police of the Philippines.
 His opposition led to the U.S. State Department halting the sale.

 In the wake of the 2017 Las Vegas shooting, Cardin stated that thoughts and prayers were not going to save more people from dying in mass shootings.
 He also made a call for action to change gun laws, stating on Twitter that "Automatic weapons aren't needed to hunt deer or ducks; they're meant to kill people."
 In response to the shooting, Cardin sponsored Dianne Feinstein's proposal to ban bump stocks, which were used by the shooter to kill 58 individuals and injure over 500.